 The year on year increase in demand for Coach in 2024

-To find the world’s hottest products, Lyst’s formula filters more than eight million items by volume of social media mentions alongside searches, page views, interactions and sales in the Lyst app.
+To find the world’s hottest products, Lyst’s formula filters more than eight million items by volume of social media mentions alongside searches, page views, interactions and sales on Lyst.
 We group colors for styles, and take into account global demand per volume of stock available.

 01